Smallville Roleplaying Game: Reception

 The game won a Judge's Spotlight Award at the 2011 ENnies.

-When it was produced the reception was positive but surprised, with RPGamer declaring: "The Smallville RPG is perhaps the most peculiar release of this year.
+When it was produced, the reception was positive but surprised, with RPGamer declaring: "The Smallville RPG is perhaps the most peculiar release of this year.
 Everything about its cover screams 'mediocre at best' — the cable television series license, the Margaret Weis productions and Cortex System logos, even the studio promo picture recycled as cover art would have led to plummeting expectations. ...
 But this volume proves that one should never judge a book by its cover.
-You should instead judge a book by its inside cover, which features a crew of up-and-coming indie designers in the main credits and laundry list of Evil Hat veterans in the special thanks section.
+You should instead judge a book by its inside cover, which features a crew of up-and-coming indie designers in the main credits and a laundry list of Evil Hat veterans in the special thanks section.
 If covers aren't enough a read-through, will reveal that Smallville is a great story game ideally suited for teen drama that has been cunningly disguised as a cheap TV tie-in".

 io9 was equally surprised: "So I'll admit that when I saw the Margaret Weis Productions booth at Gen Con stacked with Supernatural, Smallville and Serenity RPGs, a small voice in the back of my head was saying, 'These could be pretty bad'.
 I have tied the small voice up securely and locked it the trunk of my car, because it was very wrong.
 The Smallville RPG is a finely crafted game that understands the quirks of the show and the things about it that its fans love, then wraps the game around those core values rather than tying them on as window dressing".